Respiratory Complications of Mesothelioma

 Pleural effusion is a buildup of fluid between the layers of the pleural lining.
 The excess fluid presses against the lungs and contributes to breathing difficulties.

 Approximately 90% of pleural mesothelioma patients get effusions.
-A 2021 clinical research study noted that pleural effusions affect more than 1.5 million patients per year in the U.S.
+A 2021 clinical research study noted that pleural effusions affect more than 1.5 million patients annually in the U.S.

-Treatments: Most patients with pleural effusions receive a thoracentesis.
-This procedure drains fluid from the pleural space to relieve pressure on the lungs.
-Doctors may also recommend a pleurodesis, a longer-term solution for recurring pleural effusions.
+Treatments: Most patients with pleural effusions receive thoracentesis, a procedure that drains fluid from the pleural space to relieve lung pressure.
+Doctors may also recommend pleurodesis, a longer-term solution for recurring pleural effusions.

 Rounded Atelectasis